What will a Biden presidency mean for Brexit and 'Global Britain'? | DW | 11.11.2020

 Johnson has reasons to make nice with the man who will become US president in January.
 The Conservative Party and the wider Brexit movement has been content to align itself with the Trump administration on several issues over the past few years.
 Trump himself has spoken approvingly of Johnson as "Britain Trump."

-One reason for the whirlwind kinship was the Brexiteer ideal that the UK would easily strike a comprehensive trade deal with the US, a key stepping stone on the way to a supposed "Global Britain."
+One reason for the whirlwind kinship was the Brexiteer ideal that the UK would easily strike a comprehensive trade deal with the US, a key stepping stone on the way to what the government has dubbed "Global Britain," its vision for the UK's post-Brexit foreign and trade policies.

 After Johnson's big win in the UK general election last December, Trump tweeted: "Britain and the United States will now be free to strike a massive new Trade Deal after BREXIT.
 This deal has the potential to be far bigger and more lucrative than any deal that could be made with the EU.
 Celebrate Boris!"